Z3R6X/HRE-ToM/README.md

 - To generate the scenarios for the Knowledge-Perception task run `DataGeneration/knowledge-perception/generate_scenarios.py`.
     Arguments:
     - `--num_samples` (optional): Number of samples generated per basic scenario, default: `1`
-    - `--basic_scenarios` (optional): path to a JSON file containing basic scenarios, default: `basic_scenarios.json`
+    - `--basic_scenarios` (optional): Path to a JSON file containing basic scenarios, default: `basic_scenarios.json`
     - `--names` (optional): JSON file with common names, default: `common_names.json`
 	Example:
 	```bash
 	python DataGeneration/knowledge-perception/generate_scenarios.py
 	```
-Ensure that the required JSON files are available in the appropriate directories when running the scripts.
+Ensure that the required `JSON` files are available in the appropriate directories when running the scripts.

 ## Evaluation
 The benchmark evaluates models on the two generated ToM tasks: **Inferring Emotion** and **Knowledge-Perception**.
 The evaluation process is divided in two parts: